swarsabnis/Analysis_of_Smart_meter_London/README.md

 #### Summary

+### 						Inline Visualization

 ![Screenshot](hourly.png)

 <p>Energy usage is very high during evening hours,less during day time and mean energy usage dips down to the lowest during late night hours.
 Interesting to see that this pattern remains same irrespective of their tariff rates (high, normal, low).</p>

 ![Screenshot_2](consumption_per_month.png)

 <p>Energy consumption is high between month of December-March which eventually drops down for the rest of the year.
-Temperature (green Line) is plotted on Y-axis located on the right side, the average temperature for the months December to March was below 5°C and explains higher energy consumption during this period as heating systems would be used extensively.
+Temperature (green Line) is plotted on Y-axis located on the right side, the average temperature for the same months was below 5°C and explains higher energy consumption during this period as heating systems would be used extensively.
 Thus, temperature change plays a major role in energy consumption irrespective of different ACORN groups.</p>

+### 							Summary